 We recommend you review all application instructions prior to submitting your application for admission.

-Prospective students are considered incoming first-year students if they have not enrolled in any college course work after completing their high school or secondary schooling.
+First-year students are those who have not enrolled in any college course work after completing their high school or secondary schooling.

-As a first-year applicant, you must have completed secondary school and earned an appropriate secondary certification or passed an appropriate external exam.
+First-year applicants must complete secondary school and earn an appropriate secondary certification or pass an appropriate external exam.
 Grades should be above average and course selection must include preparatory study in humanities, mathematics, natural sciences, and social sciences.

-Prospective students are considered transfer students if they have enrolled in college courses after completing their high school or secondary schooling graduation.
+Transfer students are those who enroll in college courses after completing their high school or secondary schooling graduation.